OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseWorleyMap.md

           | minkowski = 5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Metric for calculating distance to feature points which controls the shape of the falloff when output mode is distance</p>
+        <p class="scene-class-attr-comment">Metric for calculating distance to feature points which controls the shape of the falloff when output mode is distance</p>

     </p>